MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3a-exercise-integrate-logs-azure-monitor.md

 1. Select **Save**.

-## Use a template in your Log Analytics workspace
+## Use a workbook template to hold a query report

-Next, begin with a workbook template to create a workbook to create a query report:
+Next, begin with a workbook template to create a workbook that will hold a query report:

 1. In the Azure portal, go to your Log Analytics workspace.